anthonygal/lyric_generation_with_RNNs/README.md

-# An attempt to automatically generate Kanye West lyrics with an LSTM
+# A quick attempt to automatically generate lyrics with an LSTM